-Type Policy Uniforms The relevant elected official will issue uniforms for law enforcement and corrections personnel, subject to policies.
-Uniforms for all County personnel are subject to the following County-wide policy: Employees will not be issued a uniform, unless the department head has determined that the wearing of a uniform is a reasonable job requirement All uniforms will be distinctive and not adaptable for personal use.
+Туре Policy Uniforms The relevant elected official will issue uniforms for law enforcement and corrections personnel, subject to policies.
+Uniforms for all County personnel are subject to the following County-wide policy: Employees will not be issued a uniform, unless the department head has determined that the wearing of a uniform is a reasonable job requirement.
+All uniforms will be distinctive and not adaptable for personal use.
 Items that can be easily converted to everyday use, such as jeans and most footwear are taxable to both the employee and the employer.
 The employee will be taxed for these types of purchases on their paycheck.
 The uniform must be worn at all times while on duty, required by management as a condition of employment.
 The uniform may also be worn while traveling directly to or from a location where the uniform is required or while on an authorized meal or other break.
-The uniform may not be worn at any other time All uniforms and other County property must be promptly returned if County employment ends Employees will not be issued a uniform without written acknowledgment of this policy Current budgeted funds cannot be expended for uniforms except in compliance with this policy Footwear including the type/brand for all departments must be approved during the budget process The Commissioners Court must approve uniform funding for any official, employee, or reserve deputy Other Expenses A department may purchase small appliances (i.e.; microwaves, refrigerators) for the convenience of their employees Only paid receipts will be reimbursed For additional details on ineligible expense items refer to the County Budget Order If a receipt is unattainable or is lost, a written statement must be submitted for the expense Reasonable tips are allowed for alternate means of transportation, such as taxis, shuttles, and Uber rides.
-Civic dues are not allowed. (i.e.: Chamber of Commerce dues) Employee Recognition expenses
+The uniform may not be worn at any other time.
+All uniforms and other County property must be promptly returned if County employment ends.
+Employees will not be issued a uniform without written acknowledgment of this policy.
+Current budgeted funds cannot be expended for uniforms except in compliance with this policy.
+Footwear including the type/brand for all departments must be approved during the budget process.
+The Commissioners Court must approve uniform funding for any official, employee, or reserve deputy.
+Other Expenses A department may purchase small appliances (i.e. microwaves, refrigerators) for the convenience of their employees.
+Only paid receipts will be reimbursed.
+For additional details on ineligible expense items refer to the County Budget Order.
+If a receipt is unattainable or is lost, a written statement must be submitted for the expense.
+Reasonable tips are allowed for alternate means of transportation, such as taxis, shuttles, and Uber rides.
+Employee Recognition Expenses Employee recognition expenses should be nominal in nature and will only be reimbursed up to the amount designated in the Budget Order.
+Employees can be taxed for these items.
+In order to avoid an item being taxable, recognition items must clearly identify the purpose.
+The following purchases will be allowable for the following: Employee Recognition: Plaques, awards or certificates of recognition for service Plaques, awards or certificates of recognition for retirement Plaques, awards or certificates of recognition for exemplary job performance Employee requirements: \$40 for employees with up to 15 years of service \$80 for employees with more than 15 years of service No reimbursement of sales tax will be allowed.
+Refer any questions to the Auditor's Office for clarification of purchases in this area prior to incurring expenses.
+The purchase of gift cards, refreshments, except as indicated in the Budget Order (cakes, drinks, etc.), or meals is not allowable as they are taxable items.